-What does the term data warehouse mean here today?
+What is a data warehouse, and what does the term mean today?

 This industry, over the past 20 years, has seen many vendors forging definitions for data warehousing that conveniently matched their current technology capabilities.
 It’s left the industry in such confusion that it’s important to surface what each party’s definition of data warehousing is before having a conversation about it.